hexolan/development/docs/README.md

 > skaffold run

-Note that when deploying to Kubernetes, you will need to have deployed Redis, Postgres and Mongo instances off cluster and adjusted your configuration for the services.
+Note that when deploying to Kubernetes you will need to have deployed Redis, Postgres and Mongo instances off cluster and adjusted your configuration for the services.

 ### Using [Docker](https://www.docker.com/):